NaiNonTH/sign-lang/README.md

 #### Sign Groups

 Signs Groups are separated with a space (` `).
-When there are more than one Sign Groups in an expression, they will attack each other, subtracting the expression value.
+When there are more than one Sign Groups in an Expression, they will attack each other, subtracting the Expression value.

 ```
 >> == ----- | 45 ((25 + 25) + (1 + 1 + 1 + 1 + 1))